-Instagram: @Prissy.kitty
+Instagram: @misslolowood

 Customized meal plans have given me my life back.
 I eat real food, such as lean meats like chicken breast and seafood.
 I also buy, cook and enjoy lots of veggies.
 No shakes, pills, etc on my journey.
 I have learned to meal prep, use portion control, and understand my body’s signals.
 This allows me to eat for the body I want.